Bunny175/OBJECT_DISTANCE_ESTIMATION/README.md

 ## 📦 Dataset

-Our Dataset is collected on our own using our own camera and pictures of different types of objects and different size objects were taken into consideration.
+Our Dataset is collected on our own using our own camera and pictures of different types of objects and different size dobjects were taken into consideration.

 📥 **Download Dataset**: [Click here to download](https://drive.google.com/file/d/11cRSx3T0gCUJ1_3SQeKxHfu97XcYwZVw/view?usp=sharing)